-Aplastic anemia is when your body stops making new red blood cells (RBCs), white blood cells (WBCs), and platelets.
-RBCs, WBCs, and platelets are made in the bone marrow.
+Aplastic anemia is when your body stops making new red blood cells, white blood cells, and platelets.
+Red blood cells, white blood cells, and platelets are made in the bone marrow.
 Bone marrow is soft, spongy tissue inside the bone.
-RBCs carry oxygen to all the organs and tissues of your body.
-WBCs help your body fight infection by attacking and killing germs.
+Red blood cells carry oxygen to all the organs and tissues of your body.
+White blood cells help your body fight infection by attacking and killing germs.
 Platelets stop the bleeding when you are cut or injured.

 Contact your healthcare provider if: